 Initiation.
 Liquidation proceedings are initiated as follows:

-a creditor, including any contingent or prospective creditor;
+a creditor, including contingent or prospective creditors;

 in certain circumstances, the Registrar of Companies or the Supervisor of Insurance.

 Voluntary.
 There are two types of voluntary liquidation:

 members' voluntary liquidation (MVL) under which a solvent company is wound up under the control of its shareholders;

 creditors' voluntary liquidation (CVL), which is controlled by creditors of a company.

 These are initiated by the company's shareholders through a resolution, based on the recommendation of the board of directors, although creditors participate in the CVL procedure.